 Tip 2: Get up to speed on your graphing calculator

-If you haven’t used a graphing calculator much yet, you will find it amazing how much actually seeing the functions help you understand what is going on.
+If you haven’t used a graphing calculator much yet, you will find it amazing how much actually graphing and seeing the functions help you understand what is going on.
 If you are working on a problem and really stuck, sometimes taking a look at the graph helps you find your mistakes.
-If at all possible get comfortable with the calculator BEFOREHAND!
-It is a lot more difficult to learn a new calculator along with a lot of new math ideas.
+If at all possible get comfortable with the calculator before your class starts It is a lot more difficult to learn a new calculator along with a lot of new math ideas.

-Algebra is very step by step and in some ways you can solve problems without ever really thinking about what you are doing.
-If you learn the steps you can get an answer.
-You could probably do the same with calculus but just as in algebra there is a major problem with this style of learning: If you run into any trouble at all you will be done!
-If you don’t understand why then how will you work your way out of a jam?
-With the more open ended problems this can be a real issue.
-So, when you read examples or try problems, pay attention to why each step is done.
+Algebra can be very formula based and in some ways you can solve problems without ever really thinking about what you are doing.
+You could probably do the same with calculus but just as in algebra there is a major problem with this style of learning: if a problem is slightly different or unique, you will completely be stuck.
+So, when you read examples or try problems, pay attention to why each step is done and in what situations different rules apply.
 Once you see this you may start finding shortcuts and realizing that you really don’t have to memorize as much as you thought.

 It may seem unimportant, but the little details of the correct notation are matter and help you understand what is going on in the lectures and in the textbook.
 This is the language of calculus and if you are using it incorrectly, how can you expect to truly understand anything?
 Students often will write a symbol that means “take the derivative” and then keep writing after that step.
 But when they go to review their work, they don’t know when they actually took the derivative.
 In your work, be sure to be organized and precise.

 Memorizing when you don’t have to is a waste of time.
 But, there is are absolutely rules you will need to memorize in order to do well in your calculus course.
 The best way to achieve this is by working problem after problem until the rules and formulas are second nature.
 What does this mean?